zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## Gene Tracks

 Vieweing TSSs and/or TSRs in gene tracks can be useful for a variety of reasons.
 It can make clear which 5' isoforms of a transcript are expressed, hint at potential misannotation of genes, uncover 5' UTR structure, and various other goodies.
-In TSRexploreR, tracks can be created based on a gene/transcript name or genomic coordinates.
+In [TSRexploreR](https://github.com/zentnerlab/TSRexploreR), tracks can be created based on a gene/transcript name or genomic coordinates.
 Additionally, if tracks are generated based on genes/transcripts, the promoter region alone can optionally be displayed.

 ```
-annotation <- system.file("extdata", "S288C_Annotation.gtf", package = "tsrexplorer")
+annotation <- system.file("extdata", "S288C_Annotation.gtf", package = "TSRexploreR")

 png("gene_track.png", units = "in", res = 300, height = 3.5, width = 4, type = "cairo")
 gene_tracks(